-Property and equipment primarily consists of gathering pipelines, compressor stations and fresh water distribution systems and are stated at the lower of historical cost less accumulated depreciation, or fair value, if impaired.
+Property and equipment primarily consists of gathering pipelines and compressor stations and are stated at the lower of historical cost less accumulated depreciation, or fair value, if impaired.
 The Predecessor capitalizes construction-related direct labor and material costs.
 Maintenance and repair costs are expensed as incurred.

 Depreciation is computed over the asset's estimated useful life using the straight-line method, based on estimated useful lives and salvage values of assets.
 Gathering pipelines and compressor stations are depreciated over a 20 year useful life.
-Fresh water distribution systems are depreciated over useful lives of 5 to 20 years.
-Specifically, we use a useful life of 5 years for our above-ground temporary water distribution pipelines and a useful life of 20 years for our permanent underground water distribution pipelines.
-As of December 31, 2013, our water distribution assets with a useful life of five years had a carrying value of \$0.3 million and our water distribution assets with a useful life of 20 years had a carrying value of \$229.3 million.
 The depreciation of fixed assets recorded under capital lease agreements is included in depreciation expense.
 Uncertainties that may impact these estimates include, among others, changes in laws and regulations relating to environmental matters, including air and water quality, restoration and abandonment requirements, economic conditions and supply and demand in the area.
 When assets are placed into service, management makes estimates with respect to useful lives and salvage values that management believes are reasonable.
-However, subsequent events could cause a change in estimates, thereby impacting future depreciation amounts
+However, subsequent events could cause a change in estimates, thereby impacting future depreciation amounts.

-Property and equipment included assets under construction of \$10.5 million, \$117.3 million and \$238.5 million at December 31, 2011, 2012 and 2013, respectively.
+Property and equipment included assets under construction of \$10.5 million, \$110.4 million and \$210.7 million at December 31, 2011, 2012 and 2013, respectively.